Come, my beloved

 8:3

-Verse 8:3 is an echo of the Sumerian Courtship of Inanna and Dumuzi describing the hieros gamos, the Sacred Marriage :
+Verse 8:3 is a lightly veiled reference to the rather more explicit Sumerian Courtship of Inanna and Dumuzi describing the hieros gamos, the Sacred Marriage of god and goddess. :

 Your right hand you have placed on my vulva,